 When I think about it, I feel as though Starbucks brought about such a monumental shift in existence that it almost deserves a dot on the very timeline of every Over Fiftyer’s life.
-Life before carpool.
-Life after carpool.
+Life before carpool, then after carpool.
 Life before cell phones, and life after.

 Of course, before Starbucks, we could drive around town with coffee from our local convenience stores.
 But why spend the money when what we could bring from home was just as good.

 So, when the green umbrellas went up outside a coffee shop with a drive through window?
 And they were mixing the coffee with frothed milk and peppermint syrup?
 Oh, yeah.
 America was down for that, all right.

 As much as I loved my new favorite treat (peppermint mocha), and as much as I dearly hoped this trend would continue, even I leaned a little to the side of skeptical.

 Would enough people really want to pay $4 for coffee?
 And when other coffee shops started popping up, would they gain enough of the market share to force the frontrunner out of business altogether?